 Combining the capabilities of NLP and machine learning (ML) with E/M logic algorithm allows ezDI’s CAC solution (ezCAC) to automate E/M code assignment as well as suggest case history code.
-The automation capabilities can be further extended to assign examination type as well as complexity level of outpatient evaluation.
+The automation capabilities can be further extended to assign examination types as well as complexity levels of outpatient evaluation.
 Moreover, the accompanying E/M calculator helps coders assign the correct E/M code level.

 Partnering with ezDI does not just mean having technology by your side to improve your E/M coding process.
 Unlike other providers, we are with you every step of the way.
 We take full, end-to-own ownership of the process and can implement a solution that works for you in just 4-6 weeks.